timcowlishaw/enxaneta/activities/xamota/xamota_living_description.md

 2. **Query formulation and interpretation:** Investigating how people formulate questions and interpret results in both structured (database queries) and intuitive (tarot readings) contexts; exploring this comparison can inform alternative approaches to information retrieval and AI, particularly as constrasted with RAG (retrieval-augmented generation) systems.

-3. **Temporality and decay in digital systems:** Investigating alternative temporalities in digital systems through the development of a 'composting database' (Humus) and tarot-inspired software (Querent.py); exploring how concepts of decay and ecological thinking can rework our understanding of data relevance, persistence, and retrieval.
+3. **Temporality and decay in computational systems:** Investigating alternative temporalities in digital systems through the development of a "composting database" (Humus) and tarot-inspired software (Querent.py); exploring how concepts of decay and ecological thinking can rework our understanding of data relevance, persistence, and retrieval.

 4. **"Smallness" and situated software:** Developing "small", situated software as a form of critical practice; exploring how local, context-specific tools can embody "degrowth imaginaries"; challenging dominant narratives of scalability and growth in technology development.